Djazouli/LoLGameClientAPI/README.md

 }
 ```

+A more complete example can be found in the repo [LoLCongratz](https://github.com/Djazouli/LoLCongratz).
+This is
+a small binary that plays a sound in a virtual audio cable each time a teammate makes a kill.

 ## TODO
 Currently, some variants are missing from enums (see `model::DragonType` for example).
 Also, some endpoints are not working at all (